 Shelley Roff, Ph.D.

-Dr. Shelley Roff is an architectural historian whose research and teaching focus on the architecture and urbanism of Medieval and Early Modern Spain and the transference of design practices to the New World.
+Dr. Shelley Roff is an architectural historian whose research and teaching focus on the architecture and urbanism of medieval and modern Spain and the transference of Spanish design and construction practices to the New World.
 Her courses impart a visual and intellectual journey into the politics, economics, and technology of making the built environment.
 She is the 2017 recipient of the Richard S. Howe Outstanding Undergraduate Teaching Award and the 2009 recipient of the President’s Distinguished Achievement Award in Core Curriculum Teaching.

 Dr. Roff received her Ph.D. in the History of Art and Architecture from Brown University in 2002.
 Prior to obtaining her doctorate, she practiced architecture in Boston and San Francisco.
 She has a B.E.D. from Texas A&M University and an M.Arch. from the University of California at Berkeley.